Pointe du Midi circular via the Montarquis Cave and Lake Peyre

 From (5) to (6) Black difficulty

-The route is not very visible at the start of the ascent, but becomes easier after the bend to the left.
+The route is initially difficult to follow during the ascent, but becomes easier after the bend to the left.

-A major difficulty is encountered a little higher up when climbing the Cu Déri couloir: on unstable ground, stones roll easily underfoot and caution should be exercised in this section.
+A major difficulty is encountered a little further up whilst traversing the Cu Déri couloir: on fairly steep, unstable ground, stones roll easily underfoot and it is advisable to exercise some caution in this section.
 I recommend keeping to the left to find more stable ground.
+Avoid descending this route.

-This section is not marked and can be difficult to navigate (feel free to use a GPS with the GPX track loaded).
+This section is unmarked and can be difficult to navigate (feel free to use a GPS with the GPX track loaded).

 From (6) to (7) Orange difficulty (and vice versa)